Idaho Driving Offenses | Driving Without Privileges | DWP

 Fight Your Idaho Driving Without Privileges Charge

-Do not fall into the trap of thinking your case is hopeless, just pleading to the DWP, and serving you jail time.
+Do not fall into the trap of thinking your case is hopeless, just pleading to the DWP, and serving your jail time.
 Nearly all DWP cases can be won or negotiated down to a lesser charge that does not require a jail sentence.
 Do not fight the system on your own, you have too much on the line!
 Protect your rights and your freedom!